 The B vitamins are essential for the smooth running of all physiological and neurological processes in your body.
-Even a deficiency of a single vitamin of the B group prevents your brain from working properly and damages your energy metabolism.
+Even the deficiency of a single vitamin of the B group prevents your brain from working properly and damages your energy metabolism.
 Here you can find out what B vitamins do and how you can recognize deficiency symptoms.

 B vitamins are an important part of many metabolic processes, for example because they provide more energy and better concentration and can prevent tiredness and a higher susceptibility to infections.